The Creativity of Text-to-Image Generation: Discussion

 \subsubsection{Process}

 From the digital image alone, we know little about the process used to create the image.
-For instance, we do not know how the creator came up with prompts.
-A text-based generative artwork could, as demonstrated in Section \ref{sec:edgecase}, be the result of a near skill-free interaction with the system, the creator could have gotten lucky on the first try, or the creator could have just copied someone else's prompt or prompt modifiers.
-However, the artwork can also be the result of an arduous iterative process~-- a focused conversation with the system~-- that constitutes the process of prompt engineering for text-based generative art.
+For instance, we do not know how the practitioner came up with the prompt.
+A text-to-image artwork could, as demonstrated in Section~\ref{sec:edgecase}, be the result of a near skill-free interaction with the text-to-image generation system, the practitioner could have gotten lucky on the first try, or the practitioner could have just copied someone else's prompt or prompt modifiers.
+On the other hand, the artwork can also be the result of an arduous iterative process~-- a focused conversation with the AI system~-- that constitutes the process of prompt engineering for text-to-image generation.

+For assessing the full extent of human creativity involved in text-to-image art, we need information on all three of the above aspects.